I Bought Friendster for $30K: Reviving a Social Media Dinosaur

 3. **Bebo’s Comeback**: After shutting down in 2013, Bebo was purchased in 2019 for a modest sum.
 Its focus has shifted towards interactive storytelling and social gaming—areas that capitalize on the nostalgia of its original users while attracting new audiences.

-Each of these examples emphasizes the untapped potential in legacy networks, particularly if equipped with innovative governance and user protection, a point echoed in recent discussions on privacy, especially given Friendster’s historical governance issues.
+Each of these examples emphasizes the untapped potential in legacy networks, particularly if equipped with innovative governance and user protection—an important consideration as highlighted in recent discussions about the SELECT trial revealing GLP-1 medications’ hidden power.

 For anyone considering revitalizing a legacy social media platform like Friendster, which tools are indispensable?